UltrasonicZ/Z_LeetCode_Python/README.md

 # Z_LeetCode
-about how to AC leetcode, welcome to discuss.
+about how to AC leetcode with Python, welcome to discuss.